Pungyeon/clean-go-article/README.md

 ### Variable Declaration

-Other than avoiding variable scope and mutability, we can also improve readability but keeping our variable declaration close to the logic.
-In C programming, it's common to see the following method for declaring variables:
+Other than avoiding issues with variable scope and mutability, we can also improve readability by declaring variables as close to their usage as possible.
+In C programming, it's common to see the following technique for declaring variables:

 ```go
 func main() {
   var err error
   var items []Item